12 days / 11 nights

 Check out: 1:00 p.m

-This small local hotel is located right in the heart of the Panama City in El Cangrejo and within walking distance from stores, restaurants, supermarkets.
-Its 91 rooms comes with private bathrooms, flatscreen LCD, cable television, safe, ironing board, air conditioning and a mini refrigerator.
-Guests enjoy complimentary Wi-Fi Internet, a small business center and traditional Panamanian breakfast in the Café Los Girasoles (the “Sunflower Café”) as courtesy of the hotel.
-Laundry service available.
+This small local hotel is located right in the heart of the financial banking district in Panama City and within walking distance from stores, restaurants, supermarkets.
+Its 165 spacious rooms come with private bathrooms, flatscreen LCD, cable television, safe, ironing board, air conditioning and a mini refrigerator, 1 King bed or 2 Queen beds along with a small living corner.
+Guests enjoy complimentary Wi-Fi Internet, outdoor pool with stunning views over the downtown city center, 24/7 fitness center, a small business center and buffet breakfast as courtesy of the hotel.
+The Market in the lobby area offers a selection of conveniently packaged grab-and-go items from snacks to salads, and the bakery case offers an array of temping pastries and sweets.

 Check in: 3:00 p.m.